Ihyatt/bird_sighting/README.md

 ##### Log Le Bird Sightings
-The meat of this is an AJAX post request that grabs the species of bird, time and quantity and is stored in the database
+The meat of this is an AJAX post request that grabs the species of bird, time and quantity and is stored in the database.

 ##### When to Find Le Bird
 While using an AJAX get request, the bird species given is queried on the back end to find the highest frequency of when sightings have ocurred.
 Returned is the time or times with the highest frequency of when the sightings ocurred along with probability you have to see the bird at that time.